Skip to content

 • How likely it is and how severe the impact would be

-• What you are doing architecturally to prevent it
+• What the architecture does to prevent it

 • What the fallback plan is if prevention fails